Subject guide

 World History

 This course builds upon the four years of world history studied in the elementary grades to gain an understanding of the broad trends that will continue to shape human history into the future.
+We offer two course options, Honors World History and standard World History, both of which include enough material for one high-school credit in history.

-The popular science books start and end with Sapiens and Homo Deus by Yuval Noah Harari, which examine the major drivers of human history to elucidate key issues of the future.
+The popular history books start and end with Sapiens and Homo Deus by Yuval Noah Harari, which examine the major drivers of human history to elucidate key issues of the future.
 In between, The World Until Yesterday examines how modern civilization differs from traditional hunter-gatherer cultures, Guns, Germs and Steel traces how geography led to Eurasian dominance, and Collapse studies how various cultures have dealt with environmental degradation.

 Finally, several excellent historic movies are included as part of the curriculum.
 These are optional but highly recommended as they bring to life the people and historical periods being studied.